Skip to Content

 £££

-The cocktails are extraordinary – Kaia is arguably one of the best places in London to sit down and enjoy a Remy Martin cocktail.
-While the cognac and rum cocktails are amazing, the tequila lovers among you will fall in love with their Gran Centenario Reposado.
+The cocktails are similarly excellent – While the cognac and rum cocktails are amazing, the tequila lovers among you will fall in love with their Gran Centenario Reposado.

 Searcys at The Gherkin